-My goal entering every session is to give you my very best, and have you leave feeling better than when you walked in.
-Every person who walks through my door is unique, with their own needs, and I use my training, experience, skill, and array of therapeutic techniques to help you recover and feel good again.
+My goal entering every session is to give you my very best, and have you leave feeling better than when I walked in.
+Every person I work with is unique, with their own needs, and I use my training, experience, skill, and array of therapeutic techniques to help you recover and feel good again.

-If you have questions, or need help in any way, my door is always open.
+If you have questions, or need help in any way, please don't hesitate to contact me.
 Call or email anytime.

 Jamie also enjoys Music (listening, drumming, guitar, writing, recording, etc), photography, cars/racing, hockey, animals, nature, and owning a dog that refuses to stop eating socks and toilet paper. ;)